-The International Maternal Pediatric Adolescent Clinical Trials Network (IMPAACT) 2010 VESTED (Virologic Efficacy and Safety of ART Combinations with TAF/TDF, EFV, and DTG) trial was an open-label, randomized phase III trial that compared the safety and efficacy of DTG- and EFV-based regimens in pregnant women with HIV in 9 countries.
-In the trial, 643 pregnant women between 14 and 28 weeks of gestation were randomly assigned to receive 1 of the following 3 ART regimens: (1) DTG plus FTC/ TAF, (2) DTG plus FTC/ TDF, and (3) EFV/FTC/TDF.
+The International Maternal Pediatric Adolescent AIDS Clinical Trials (IMPAACT) Network 2010 VESTED (Virologic Efficacy and Safety of ART Combinations With TAF/TDF, EFV, and DTG) trial was an open-label, randomized phase III trial that compared the safety and efficacy of DTG- and EFV-based regimens in pregnant women with HIV in 9 countries.
+In the trial, 643 pregnant women between 14 and 28 weeks of gestation were randomly assigned to receive 1 of the following 3 ART regimens: (1) DTG plus FTC/TAF, (2) DTG plus FTC/TDF, and (3) EFV/FTC/TDF.
 IMPAACT 2010 VESTED showed previously that low antepartum weight gain (defined as <0.18 kg/wk) was associated with a higher risk of adverse pregnancy outcomes (defined as a composite outcome of stillbirth, preterm delivery, or small for gestational age <10th percentile) than normal weight gain (HR, 1.4; 95% CI, 1.04-2.00), with rates of adverse pregnancy outcomes differing by assigned ART arm.
-Low weight gain was most frequent in women in the EFV/FTC/TDF arm (30%), compared to 24% in the DTG+FTC/TDF arm and 15% in the DTG+FTC/TAF arm. $^3$ In Abstract 774, Hoffman and colleagues conducted an exploratory causal mediation analysis to further evaluate whether antepartum weight change mediated the differences in adverse pregnancy outcomes found by ART arm.
+Low weight gain was most frequent in women in the EFV/FTC/TDF arm (30%), compared to 24% in the DTG plus FTC/TDF arm and 15% in the DTG plus FTC/TAF arm.3 In Abstract 774, Hoffman and colleagues conducted an exploratory causal mediation analysis to further evaluate whether antepartum weight change mediated the differences in adverse pregnancy outcomes found by ART arm.
 The frequency of adverse pregnancy outcomes was lowest in women in the DTG plus FTC/TAF arm (24%), compared with the EFV/FTC/TDF (32%) and DTG plus FTC/TDF (33%) arms.
-In the comparisons between arms, the percentage of risk of adverse pregnancy outcome risk differences mediated by weight change was +31% for DTG+FTC/TAF vs. EFV/FTC/TDF, +11% for DTG+FTC/TAF vs. DTG+FTC/TDF, and -2% for DTG+FTC/TDF vs. EFV/FTC/TDF.
-These risk differences were similar in the multivariable models after adjusting for baseline gestational age, body mass index, T cell CD4 count, country, and age.
-The authors concluded that up to one-third of observed differences in adverse pregnancy outcomes between the randomized arms appear to be mediated by ART-related weight change and highlighted the need for further research on the role of antepartum weight gain and on other ART-related mechanisms associated with adverse pregnancy outcomes in women with HIV.
+In the comparisons between arms, the percentage of risk of adverse pregnancy outcome risk differences mediated by weight change was +31% for DTG plus FTC/TAF versus EFV/FTC/TDF, +11% for DTG plus FTC/TAF versus DTG plus FTC/TDF, and -2% for DTG plus FTC/TDF versus EFV/FTC/TDF.
+These risk differences were similar in the multivariable models after adjusting for baseline gestational age, body mass index, CD4+ T-cell count, country, and age.
+The authors concluded that up to one-third of observed differences in adverse pregnancy outcomes between the randomly assigned arms appear to be mediated by ART-related weight change and highlighted the need for further research on the role of antepartum weight gain and on other ART-related mechanisms associated with adverse pregnancy outcomes in women with HIV.